HannahAdegoye/topukyoutubers.github.io/README.md

 ## Discovery

-- What did we learn?

-We discovered that

 1. NoCopyrightSOunds, Dan Rhodes and DanTDM are the channnels with the most subscribers in the UK
 2. GRM Daily, Man City and Yogscast are the channels with the most videos uploaded
 3. DanTDM, Dan RHodes and Mister Max are the channels with the most views